 On Friday, 8 March 2019, fresh from Festival success, Topher Neville’s short film “A Famine Portrait” received its Ballina première at Ballina Civic Offices as part The Famine Exhibition Open Evening hosted by Ballina Lions Club.

-The initiatives have been facilitated by the Ballina Municipal District of Mayo County Council, Mayo North Promotions Office and members of the local community who have worked together in recent months to strengthen connections between the two towns.
+The initiatives have been facilitated by the Ballina Municipal District of Mayo County Council, Mayo North Tourism and members of the local community who have worked together in recent months to strengthen connections between the two towns.

 Visit of Athis-Mons film crew to Ballina (4-8 October 2018)